Mexico’s lush jungle is home to some of the best treasures in the world like the mysterious and alluring underground

 5. Yaxbacaltun, Best Cenote For Swimming

 Yaxbacaltun is one of the best cenotes in the Yucatan peninsula for swimming and cooling off from the hot Mexico weather.

 The Yaxbacaltun cenote has wide stairs that lead down into a large cave made for swimming.
 The best feature of the Yaxbacaltun cenote is a long swing that will launch you from one edge of the cenote all the way across it deep into the water.

 After spending 6 months driving through all of Mexico we were in much need of a relaxing spot to reboot and the Yaxbacaltun cenote was the perfect place to do that.

 We spent the entire day swinging, jumping, and swimming in this cenote.
-And for 30 peso entrance fee ($1.50 USD) the Yaxbacaltun cenote is one of the cheapest cenotes in the Yucatan area.
+And for a 30 peso entrance fee ($1.50 USD) the Yaxbacaltun cenote is one of the cheapest cenotes in the Yucatan area.

 To get an active moving shot make sure to set the shutter speed to at least 200 or more so the image doesn’t come out blurry.